iambrianreich/common-service-providers/readme.md

 The Monolog Provider's "name" field was hardcoded to the name of the client project this component originally came from.
 Whoops!

+### 1.1.5 Paths Provider

+Added the `Paths` Service Provider, which provides named paths from the service provider configuration.